What Data Governance Questions Does Toronto’s Quayside Project Raise?

 Fundamentally, the depth and breadth of data collected will enable ongoing re-invention of public spaces to better match the interests of the community.

 Many are interested in the question of who gets to decide how to use the information collected from these sensors.
-The recent Plan Development Agreement, though careful to leave much open, suggests Sidewalk views itself as the natural owners of some of this data, although it also acknowledges the possibility of Waterfront Toronto or one of the three levels of Canadian government (city, provincial, federal) owning “non-personal” data.
+The recent Plan Development Agreement, though careful to leave much open, suggests Sidewalk views itself as the natural owner of some of this data, although it also acknowledges the possibility of Waterfront Toronto or one of the three levels of Canadian government (city, provincial, federal) owning “non-personal” data.

 Sidewalk has pushed the idea of a “data trust,” however, to help make decisions about data sharing.
 It has suggested that community members would form part of the leadership of such a trust, although key details about its composition and powers have yet to be developed.